Topological properties of the long-range Kitaev chain with Aubry-Andr\'e-Harper modulation: Central gap of the Kitaev chain with AAH potential: a quantitative study

 To conclude this section, we support our claim regarding the qualitative changes at $\alpha=1$ by a finite-size scaling of the degeneracy splitting of the modes, and of the winding number.
 Therefore, we focus on two values of $\alpha=0.8$ and $\alpha=1.1$, and fix $\mu/t=-1$ to a value on the left side of the zero-energy crossing.
-For this choice, we plot the mode splitting $\Delta E$ against the inverse of the system size, $1/L$, in Figure~\ref{fig:scaling_alpha} (a).
+For this choice, we plot the mode splitting $\Delta E$ against the inverse of the system size, $1/L$, in Figure~\ref{fig:scaling_alpha} (a-b).
 For the finite-size scaling, we assume an exponential closing of the splitting, $\Delta E = a e^{-b L}$, or a polynomial closing of the splitting, $\Delta E= a (1/L)^b$, in both cases with two fit parameters $a$ and $b$.
-The exponential fit matches the data neither at $\alpha>1$ nor at $\alpha<1$.
+Because of the long-range character of the Hamiltonian, the dispersion relation contains now the HLP function, which depends on the length of the system $L$ \cite{vodola14}.
+As a result, the exponential fit matches the data neither at $\alpha>1$ nor at $\alpha<1$.
 In contrast, the polynomial fit perfectly matches the data for $\alpha>1$.
 However, for the largest system sizes considered ($L=25$ supercells), the observed energy splitting at $\alpha=0.8$ remains above the polynomial fit.
 This discrepancy becomes more pronounced and affects more data points for smaller values of $\alpha$.
 Thus, we conclude that the energy splitting remains finite for $\alpha<1$, while it vanishes polynomially with the system size for $\alpha>1$.